Attack of the Robots: Production

 The film had a higher budget than the previous co-production, initially being budgeted at 24 million Spanish pesetas, the budget was eventually reduced to 19,860,000.
 In a document dated August 5, the cast was listed differently compared to the final product.
 Along with Constantine and actor Fernando Rey, two French actresses were included: Geneviève Cluny as Cynthia and Françoise Prévost as Lady Cecilia.
 By September 7, the actors listed in a shooting permit changed again with Diana Lorys as Cynthia and Estella Blain as Cecilia.
 The director of photography was also listed as either Antonio Macasoli or Juan Mariné, with Macasoli ultimately being chosen.
-Paul Misraki replaced Daniel White as the film's composer very shortly before the film required a score.
+Paul Misraki replaced Franco's regular collaborator Daniel White as the film's composer very shortly before the film required a score.

 Filming began on October 18, 1965, in Alicante.
 It would continue into November with a 12-day shoot in Alicante, six days for filming in Estudios Ballesteros and 24 days of exteriors in Madrid.
 During filming in November, Sophie Hardy was driving back to Madrid from Alicante when her car went off-road and turned over leaving the actress unconscious off the road.
 A report in Variety described the accident as "near-fatal" and that it extended shooting by two weeks.
 When returning to the set, Hardy wore a wig to hide the consequences of the accident.
 On December 2, Constantine's mother died leading the actor to return to Paris and then returning shortly after to Estudios Balesteros for the last days of shooting.
 Filming ended on December 4.